 - The time in Cartagena is almost the same as Eastern Standard Time so jet lag is very minimal.

 - It’s hot – all the time!
 Even though the thermometer may only read 80 or 85 degrees, it is a very tropical climate and humidity is high.
 So 80, feels like 90.
 Plan your activities in the morning or afternoon and spend midday in a shady restaurant courtyard or at the hotel pool.

 - The dollar is very strong so everything seems reasonably priced.

 - Cartagena is experiencing a culinary explosion.
 There are so many great restaurants to experience.
 Use the opportunity of the strong dollar to eat at some of the nicer restaurants without breaking the bank but don’t miss the street treats either.
-See my upcoming post on Culinary Cartagena for more on the amazing food.
+See my post on Culinary Cartagena for more on the amazing food.